platformsh/platformsh-docs/docs/src/development/public-ips.md

 {{< description >}}

-Use the inbound IP addresses if you have a corporate firewall which blocks outgoing SSH connections.
-In that case, simply add our IP addresses for inbound traffic below to your allow list.

 {{< note >}}
 These IP addresses are stable, but not guaranteed to never change.
 Prior to any future change, all affected customers will receive ample warning.
+{{< /note >}}

+Use the inbound IP addresses if you have a corporate firewall which blocks outgoing SSH connections.
+In that case, simply add our IP addresses for inbound traffic below to your allow list.

+{{< note title="Region availability" >}}
+While this list contains IP addresses for datacenters in every Platform.sh region, only those regions listed during provisioning are actually available to new projects.
+Those regions that are no longer open are included here as reference for existing projects, and to Enterprise customers.
+Enterprise tier projects can continue to create projects on these "closed" regions when appropriate.
 {{< /note >}}

 ## Europe